mi-parkes/sphinx-needs-data-explorer/README.md

 ## Installation

-You can install the package with pip
+You can install [sphinx-needs-data-explorer](https://pypi.org/project/sphinx-needs-data-explorer/) with pip

     pip install sphinx-needs-data-explorer